Brecon Beacons horseshoe ridge walk

 - OS Map: Explorer OL12 - Brecon Beacons West and Central area Landranger 160

-A challenging upland walk that includes steep climbs and a flat ridge, walking on made and unmade footpaths.
+A challenging upland walk that includes steep climbs and a flat ridge, walking on stone-pitched and rough footpaths.
 Sturdy boots, warm clothing and good waterproofs are essential.

 - How to get here: